void-linux/xbps/README.md

 reconfiguration.
 By default and unless the `-f, --force` option is set, only packages that were not configured will be processed.

-Its usage is simple, specify a package name or `a, --all` for all packages:
+Its usage is simple, specify a package name or `-a, --all` for all packages:

     $ xbps-reconfigure [-f] <package name> | -a